Israel says it killed 2 top Iranian officials in wartime blow to country's leadership

 Iranian strikes pressure neighbors and oil markets

-Iran kept up the pressure on the energy infrastructure around the region, hitting an oil facility in Fujairah, an emirate in the United Arab Emirates that has been repeatedly targeted.
-State-run WAM news reported that no one had been injured in the blast from the drone strike.
+Iran kept up the pressure on its neighbors and energy infrastructure around the region, hitting an oil facility in Fujairah, an emirate in the United Arab Emirates that has been repeatedly targeted.

-Also Tuesday, a tanker anchored off the coast of Fujairah sustained minor damage when it was hit by debris from an interception, the United Kingdom Maritime Trade Operations center, run by the British military, reported.
-Nobody was injured.

 A man was killed by the debris of a missile intercepted over Abu Dhabi, the eighth person to die in the UAE since the start of the war, authorities said.